provided by John E. Phillips

 What’s important about shells to me is the speed the shell pushes the shot — 1550 psi — to reach out further and faster than some other 2-3/4-inch shells that don’t match that speed.
 I know that there are several other types of shot other than steel that are more expensive and may hit harder than steel shot does.
 But I’m a cheapskate.
 I know that steel shot is less expensive than some of these other components used to make shot.
 I’ve found that if I get my ducks in close before I shoot, then steel shot is just as effective as any other shot and is less expensive.

-I think I’m absolutely going to go to this 20-gauge, 3-inch Magnum shells for hunting ducks.
+I think I’m absolutely going to try these 20-gauge, 3-inch Magnum shells for hunting ducks.
 Those shells kick far less than the 2-3/4-inch, 12-gauge shells do.
-I know I can harvest just as many ducks with these 20-gauge, 3-inch Magnums as I did with my 12 gauge shooting 2-3/4-inch shells, and it has far less recoil.
-When my friends and I hunt ducks, we’re really disciplined about how close we want the ducks to be before we come up and try and take them.
+I know I can harvest just as many ducks with these 20-gauge, 3-inch Magnums as I did with my 12-gauge shooting 2-3/4-inch shells — and it has far less recoil.
+When my friends and I hunt ducks, we’re really disciplined about how close we want the ducks to be before we come up and try to take them.
 Sometimes with four to six people in the boat, we’ll drop eight greenheads in a flock of ducks that come into the decoys.
 If I can’t get the ducks close enough to know that my shooters can take them, we let that flock go.